Topological radical of Banach module: Topological radical of a Banach module

 \begin{thm} Let $X$ be a left unital Banach $A$-module.
-Denote $\bigcup\Image\psi$, where $\psi$ runs all small morphism with the range in $X$, by $X_1$ and denote $ \bigcap \Image\io$, where $\io$ runs all maximal contractive monomorphisms with the range in $X$, by $X_2$.
+Denote by $X_1$ the set $\bigcup\Image\psi$, where $\psi$ runs all small morphism with the range in $X$, and denote by $X_2$ the set $ \bigcap \Image\ga$, where $\ga$ runs all maximal contractive monomorphisms with the range in $X$.
 Then $X_1=X_2$ and this submodule of $X$ is closed. \end{thm} \begin{proof}